-Our second and key assumption states that if $u$ is small enough in $| \cdot |_s$ norm, then $\Phi^\e$ has a right inverse.
-The right inverse bound \eqref{2} is stiff with respect to $\e$ and shows a loss of derivatives.
+Our second and key assumption states that if $u$ is small enough in some ``low" norm, then $(\Phi^\e)'(u)$ has a right inverse, with a right inverse bound \eqref{2} that is possibly stiff with respect to $\e$ and may show a loss of derivatives: